vanssx3/cs1122-program7/README.md

+# Pre-processing the Dataset
+The data from the survey will be released in an announcement after the Part 1 deadline.
+The dataset will be anonymized with fake user ids that have no relationship to their actual user ids.

+In your groups, discuss the data gather by the survey to accomplish the following:

+Agree upon the validity of the data for use at generating recommendations and make changes to assure validity.
+This might include the following.
+Discussing the removal or amendment of particular entries for misspellings or nonsensical inputs.
+Organizing, understanding, and documenting the data.
+This might include creating graphs or data visualizations.
+Highlighting possible short-comings or flaws in data collection or data presentation that will limit recommendation quality.
+You will need to agree on a minimal set of genres.
+Count the number of entries for each genre.
+Check to see if you agree that each reported song is in that genre.
+Check if any genres can be merged; e.g., should "comedy" and "pardoy" be merged.
+It could also help to standardize to all uppercase or all lowercase strings for these genres.
+As part of your reflection document for this program, include the following.
+Please respond to each with a paragraph response.

+If you removed or altered any entries in the dataset, please give a detailed description as to why, include the data that was removed.
+Discuss what implications might exist from removing or changing it and how you dealt with those implications in your project.
+Detail your chosen list of genres.
+Discuss how this list was agreed upon and what implications it might have on your recommendation system.
+What genres might be missing from your list?
+Why are they missing?
+Include at least two tables or graphs that examine a particular aspect of the dataset.
+For example, a bar graph of included genres, table of popular artists, or list of the most played songs.
+You should explain your choice of graph.
+What short-comings or flaws do you see in the way in which we collected data.
+If you had to collect data like this again, what would you change, and why.

 # In your groups, discuss the data gather by the survey to accomplish the following:

 Agree upon the validity of the data for use at generating recommendations and make changes to assure validity.
 This might include the following.